 - 600g sweet potato, washed, peeled and thinly sliced, as widely sliced as you can (*tip: a mandolin slicer works well)

-- 600g butternut, washed, peeled and sliced similarly like the
+- 600g butternut, washed, peeled and sliced same as the sweet potato

 - 100g onion, finely chopped